NASA's Artemis rocketship on course for moon after epic launch

 Billed as the most powerful, complex rocket in the world, the SLS represents the biggest new vertical launch system NASA has built since the Saturn V of the Apollo era.

-Although no people were aboard, Orion carried a simulated crew of three - one male and two female mannequins - fitted with sensors to measure radiation levels and other stresses that astronauts would experience.
+Although no people were aboard, Orion carried a simulated crew of three mannequins fitted with sensors to measure radiation levels and other stresses that astronauts would experience.

 A top objective is to test the durability of Orion's heat shield during re-entry as it hits Earth's atmosphere at 24,500 miles (39,400 km) per hour - much faster than re-entries from the space station.

-The spacecraft also is set to release 10 miniaturized science satellites, called CubeSats, including one designed to map the abundance of ice deposits on the moon's south pole, where Artemis seeks to eventually land astronauts.
+The spacecraft also is set to release 10 miniaturized science satellites, called CubeSats, including one designed to map ice deposits on the moon's south pole, where Artemis seeks to eventually land astronauts.

-More than a decade in development with years of delays and budget overruns, the SLS-Orion spacecraft has cost NASA least $37 billion.
-Its Office of Inspector General has projected total Artemis costs at $93 billion by 2025.
+More than a decade in development with years of delays and budget overruns, the SLS-Orion spacecraft has cost NASA least $37 billion, with total Artemis spending projected to reach $93 billion by 2025.

 NASA says the program also has generated tens of thousands of jobs and billions of dollars in commerce.